Homeowner association: Early history

+History in the USA

-In the early postwar period after World War II, many were defined to exclude African Americans and, in some cases, Jews, with Asians also excluded on the West Coast.
+In the USA, the evolution of HOAs is intertwined with racism, with many HOAs excluding all non-Whites, and sometimes non-Christians as well, from occupancy, except domestic servants.
+In the early postwar period after World War II, many HOAs were defined to exclude African Americans and, in some cases, Jews, with Asians also excluded on the West Coast.

 Some of the first HOAs were formed early in the 20th century in Los Angeles County.
 The Arroyo Seco Improvement Association in Pasadena was founded around 1905 by Henry Huntington, a transit magnate who developed several whites-only housing divisions.
 The Los Feliz Improvement Association (still in operation today) in Los Angeles was founded in 1916.
 A racial covenant in a Seattle, Washington, neighborhood stated, "No part of said property hereby conveyed shall ever be used or occupied by any Hebrew or by any person of the Ethiopian, Malay or any Asiatic race."
 In 1948, the United States Supreme Court ruled such covenants unenforceable in Shelley v.
 Kraemer.
 However, private contracts effectively kept them alive until the Fair Housing Act of 1968 prohibited such discrimination.
 However, by requiring approval of tenants and new owners, HOAs still have the potential to permit less formalized discrimination.

-In 1963, the FHA had approved federal home mortgage insurance exclusively for condominiums or for homes in subdivisions that had a qualifying HOA.
+In 1963, the FHA had approved US federal home mortgage insurance exclusively for condominiums or for homes in subdivisions that had a qualifying HOA.
 The rationale was that developers wanted to get around density laws.
 The effect, however, was to divert investment from multi-family housing and home construction or renovation in the inner cities.
 This accelerated the middle-class exodus to the suburbs and into common-interest housing.
 The rapid expansion of federally subsidized highways under federal programs made access to new areas easy.